Catfish: Fossil taxa

+Distribution and habitat

+Catfish live inland or in coastal waters of every continent except Antarctica.
+Catfish have inhabited all continents at one time or another.
+They are most diverse in tropical South America, Asia, and Africa, with one family native to North America and one family in Europe.
+More than half of all catfish species live in the Americas.
+They are the only ostariophysans that have entered freshwater habitats in Madagascar, Australia, and New Guinea.

+They are found in fresh water/brackish water environments, with most inhabiting shallow, running water.
+Representatives of at least eight families are hypogean (live underground) with three families that are also troglobitic (inhabiting caves).
+One such species is Phreatobius cisternarum, known to live underground in phreatic habitats.
+Numerous species from the families Ariidae and Plotosidae, and a few from Aspredinidae and Bagridae, are found in salt water.

+Behavior

+Many catfish are nocturnal, but others (many Auchenipteridae) are crepuscular or diurnal (most Loricariidae or Callichthyidae, for example).

 Communication

 Catfish can produce different types of sounds and also have well-developed auditory reception used to discriminate between sounds with different pitches and velocities.
 They are also able to determine the distance of the sound's origin and from what direction it originated.
 This is a very important fish communication mechanism, especially during agonistic and distress behaviors.
 Catfish are able to produce a variety of sounds for communication that can be classified into two groups: drumming sounds and stridulation sounds.
 The variability in catfish sound signals differs due to a few factors: the mechanism by which the sound is produced, the function of the resulting sound, and physiological differences such as size, sex, and age.

-To create a drumming sound, catfish use an indirect vibration mechanism using a swimbladder.
-In these fishes, sonic muscles insert on the ramus Mulleri, also known as the elastic spring.
+To create a drumming sound, catfish use an indirect vibration mechanism using the swimbladder as a resonating chamber.
+In these fishes, special sound-producing muscles (sonic muscles) insert on the ramus Mulleri, also known as the elastic spring.
 The sonic muscles pull the elastic spring forward and extend the swimbladder.
 When the muscles relax, the tension in the spring quickly returns the swimbladder to its original position, which produces the sound.

-Catfish also have a sound-generating mechanism in their pectoral fins.
-Many species in the catfish family possess an enhanced first pectoral fin ray, called the spine, which can be moved by large abductor and adductor muscles.
+In stridulators, the sound-generating mechanism is found in their pectoral fins; the first pectoral fin ray or spine can be moved by large abductor and adductor muscles.
 The base of the catfishes' spines has a sequence of ridges, and the spine normally slides within a groove on the fish's pelvic girdle during routine movement; but, pressing the ridges on the spine against the pelvic girdle groove creates a series of short pulses.
 The movement is analogous to a finger moving down the teeth of a comb, and consequently a series of sharp taps is produced.